-- 1. Air filter case check hose
+1. Air filter case check hose

 - 1. Place the ATV on a level surface.

 - 2. Remove the seat.
 (See page 4-10.)

-- Remove the air filter case cover by unhooking the holders.
+- 3. Remove the air filter case cover by unhooking the holders.

 - 1. Air filter case cover

 - 2. Air filter case cover holder

-- 4. Loosen the wing bolt.
+- 4. Fully loosen the wing bolt.

 - 5. Remove the air filter element together with the wing bolt and washer.

+- 1. Air filter element

+- 2. Washer

-- 1. Wing bolt - 2.
-Air filter element - 6.
-Remove the wing bolt and washer from the air filter element. - 7.
-Remove the sponge material from the air filter element frame.
+- 3. Wing bolt

+- Remove the wing bolt and washer from the air filter element.
-- 1. Sponge material

-- 2. Air filter element frame
+- 7. Remove the sponge material from the air filter element frame.

-- 8. Wash the sponge material gently but thoroughly in solvent.
+- 1. Sponge material - 2.
+Air filter element frame - 8.
+Wash the sponge material gently but thoroughly in solvent.
+WARNING!
 Always use parts cleaning solvent to clean the sponge material.
 Never use low-flash-point solvents or gasoline to clean the sponge material because the engine could catch fire or explode.

-9. Squeeze the excess solvent out of the sponge material and let it dry.

-Do not twist the sponge material when squeezing it.
+[EWB01941] - Squeeze the excess solvent out of the sponge material and let it dry.
+NOTICE: Do not twist the sponge material when squeezing it.
+[ECB00441]

-- Check the sponge material and replace it if damaged. - Apply a quality foam air filter oil to the sponge material.
+- Check the sponge material and replace it if damaged. - 11.
+Apply Yamaha foam air filter oil or other quality foam air filter oil to the sponge material.